hoardinghopes/embodying-buber/src/posts/post-13.md

 ## Listen, carefully

-The secret to the centering process is not to end it (_steps 1, 2, 3, 4, and done_) but to take an open-ended fifth step to encourage the changes to continue.
+The secret to the centering process is not to end it (_steps 1, 2, 3, 4, and done_) but to take an open-ended fifth step to encourage the adaptation to continue.
 Ask the question and then just hang out in _not-knowing_.
 That gives the body time to explore and formulate a response.
 It's all in the anticipation.

 _What would it be like to have a bit more ease?_